 Bill Schaefer left the business in the late 60’s to relocate to another storefront a block away to have the space in order to showcase his talents with custom drapery and floorings.
 This move left John the space to expand the fabric centre on the lower level adding a large bedding and luggage section.
 The main floor was then dedicated to ladies’ fashions and accessories.

 John’s daughter Louise started as a student clerk in the store in 1966.
-In 1973 she returned to Goderich to became a full time employee.
-After having her daughter Anne, she returned to the store in 1979 and in 1986 become a partner with her father John in the business.
+In 1973 she returned to Goderich to become a full time employee.
+After having her daughter Anne, she returned to the store in 1979 and in 1986 became a partner with her father John in the business.